 According to bpas, "adverse events are extremely unlikely, but women may not seek help as they know they are committing a criminal offence."
 The helpline will provide "reassurance and advice" for women who are worried about symptoms or simply want to talk to someone.

 "What these women really need are accessible, high quality abortion services at home.
-They shouldn't have to make the choice between travelling to England and breaking the law by purchasing pills online," Ann Furedi, chief executive of the British Pregnancy Advisory Service, said in a statement emailed to Mashable.
+They shouldn't have to make the choice between travelling to England and breaking the law by purchasing pills online," Ann Furedi, chief executive of the British Pregnancy Advisory Service, said in a statement emailed to Mashable."These women shouldn't have to make the choice between travelling to England and breaking the law by purchasing pills online."

 "While we wait for politicians to do the right thing, bpas will provide telephone aftercare to women who have bought pills online from these two women's organisations and who want to speak to someone in confidence about what they are experiencing, or who simply need a reassuring voice at the end of the line," Furedi continued.